SwedbankPay/swedbank-pay-design-guide-jekyll-theme/products/checkout-v3-dev/starter/seamless-view.md

 First you will see a Checkin module where the payer can enter their email and phone number.

-{:.text-center}
-![screenshot of the starter implementation seamless view checkin][login-checkin]

 A known payer will be sent directly to the payment menu shown further below.
 If we detect that the payer is new, we give them the option to store their details or proceed without storing.
 If that happens, these checkin steps will appear.

-{:.text-center}
-![screenshot of asking the payer to store details][checkin-new-payer]

 After choosing yes or no, the payer must enter their SSN.

-{:.text-center}
-![screenshot of asking the payer to enter SSN while storing details][checkin-new-payer-ssn]

 With digital products, the payer will be sent directly to delivery options after they select to store their details (see below).
 For mixed goods, the SSN input view will expand and the payer must enter their shipping address.
 Payers choosing not to store credentials (guests) must also enter their shipping address.

-{:.text-center}
-![screenshot of the seamless view checkin when entering details][checkin-enter-details-mixed]

 After checking in, the payer's contact details and shipping address are shown for mixed goods.
 You can now perform the `GET` on the payment order and display